isc-projects/bind9/doc/notes/notes-current.rst

 - ``named`` could crash with an assertion failure if a TCP connection is closed while the request is still processing.
 [GL #2227]

+- The synthesised CNAME from a DNAME was incorrectly followed when the QTYPE was CNAME or ANY.
+[GL #2280]